Table of Contents

 Finding the right cooling mode that fits your lifestyle can be pretty hard with limited features.
 While the WAM 55 I may not be the most versatile air conditioner around, it’s got enough options to keep most users comfortable.
 It comes with four modes of operation: Auto, Cool, Dry, and Fan, which can help keep you cool the way you like best.

 Even as a 0.6 HP unit, the Fujidenzo WAM 55 I offers more than just cooling.
 It’s got a dehumidifier feature that can be a lifesaver in smaller units, as well as an anti-bacterial filter and dust and pollution filter for keeping the air clean and healthy.
 Comfort is never a problem with its quiet operation, making it a great choice for units on the smaller side.

-The short answer is no, full inverter vs inverter grade are not the same thing.
+The short answer is no. Full inverter and an inverter grade are not the same thing.
 Inverter grade refers to the quality of the AC unit, while inverter air conditioners refer to the type of AC unit.

 Inverter grade aircon, meaning, those that have been made to meet the high standards of inverters.
 This means that they are more energy efficient and have a higher cooling capacity than non-inverter units.
 In addition, they are also quieter and last longer.

 Fujidenzo Aircon Made in What Country